 Submitting the Certified Public Accountant license application is the final step to becoming a CPA in Utah.
 Candidates must be sure to include all requested supporting documentation, including supervisor verification of work experience, to avoid delays in application processing.

-CPAs licensed in Utah must complete 80 hours of continuing education, including at least three hours of ethics, for each two year renewal period, which runs from January 1 of even-numbered years to December 31 of the subsequent odd-numbered year.
-You can find additional information at the Utah Board of Accountancy website and through the Utah Certified Public Accountant Licensing Act.
+CPAs licensed in Utah must complete 80 hours of continuing education, including at least three hours of ethics, for each two-year renewal period, which runs from January 1 of even-numbered years to December 31 of the subsequent odd-numbered year.
+You can find additional information on the Utah Board of Accountancy website and through the Utah Certified Public Accountant Licensing Act.

 Utah Accountant Salary and Job Outlook